 However, there are a multitude of WordPress hosting providers.
 Identifying the hosting solution that best suits your needs can quickly become a challenge, especially for a beginner.

 This guide is designed to help you find the best host for your WordPress website.

-There is no one WordPress host better than the others (well actually there are).
+There is not one WordPress host better than all the others.
 However, it is possible to determine the best hosting package based on your needs.

-That’s what this guide is all about!
-So let’s start by going through all the criteria you need to keep in mind before choosing.
+That’s what this guide is all about: helping you to understand your needs, so you can make the best choice!
+Let’s start by going through all the criteria you need to keep in mind before choosing.

 Not all hosting providers are compatible with WordPress.
 The first thing to do is therefore to check that the host offers the following features:

 This is not mandatory, but also make sure that your hosting provider offers you the possibility to manage your domain name.

 You will find these two elements (bandwidth and storage) in the offers of all hosting providers.

 The storage capacity is the total weight of the files you can upload to the server (photo, HTML pages, style sheets, etc).

 You should do your best to limit the size of the files you will upload, especially photos, in order to speed up the loading times of your pages.